 There are a few types of psoriasis.
 While some are similar, they can also have different symptoms and treatments.
 Each type affects a different area of your body.

 Knowing which kind of psoriasis you have helps you and your doctor make a treatment plan.
 Most people have only one type at a time.
-Sometimes, after your symptoms go away, a new form of psoriasis will crop up in response to a trigger.
+Sometimes, after your symptoms go away, a new form of psoriasis may crop up.

 In general, most types of psoriasis result from the same triggers: